Spurs beat Brentford, but will wait 110 days for cup final - WHIZ News

 A return to Wembley will be familiar for Tottenham, which used the north London stadium as a temporary home from 2017 to 2019 while its new stadium was being built.

-But Spurs haven’t contested a final there since losing to a Chelsea side managed by Mourinho in 2015 in the League Cup.
+But Spurs haven’t contested a final there since that 2015 League Cup final loss to Mourinho’s Chelsea.

 “I know a lot of the boys have been here a long time now and we are desperate to win trophies for the club,” said Tottenham defender Eric Dier, who played in that final.
 “It’s something we’re hungry to do.”